ICE-5/moonranger-reqvis/README.md

     ```bash
     python mrreq.py
     ```
-  * If you want to use other path for the requirement `.xlsx` file, then input the path as first argument.
+  * If you want to use other path for the requirement sheet, then input the path as first argument.
     ```bash
-    python mrreq.py <path-to-xlsx>
+    python mrreq.py <path-of-xlsx>
     ```
 * The script will automatically check for the following errors and print out info.
   * If a requirement's parent is missing or deleted.